gopiashokan/IMDB-Movie-Analysis-with-PowerBI/README.md

 **Introduction**

 We have developed an interactive Power BI dashboard to analyze the factors influencing IMDB movie success.
-Descriptive Statistical analysis of genres, language, duration, director, and budget, revealing the impact on IMDB scores.
+Conducted descriptive statistical analysis of genres, language, duration, director, and budget, revealing the impact on IMDB scores.
 Provided valuable insights to producers, directors, and investors for decision-making in the film industry.

 **Table of Contents**